rithvikpillai/hadron_biped/README.md

 - x14 Servo Brackets
 - x14 Servo Joints

-All of these parts can be printed with PLA filament and about 15-20 % infill density.
+All of these parts can be printed from the '3D Printed Parts' folder in the repository with PLA filament and about 15-20 % infill density.
 They came out really nice and I was able to use a cool split color (blue/red) filament for the frontal chest piece.
 See pictures below.

 ![alt text](https://github.com/rithvikpillai/HADRON/blob/main/prints.png?raw=true)